sagemathinc/sbir2015/description.md

 There are many automated homework systems that have been on the market for years.
 Most offer comparably limited sophistication of interactive homework problems, which seems fine for most introductory courses.
-Our proposed product would be more useful for advanced and computational courses than the these systems.
+We believe our proposed product would be more useful for advanced and computational courses than the these systems.
-It is very likely that some of these competitors will add much improved functionality similar to what we propose for SCIP in the next 8 months, since more advanced courses are a natural market for any competitor to want to expand into.
+It is likely that some of these competitors will add functionality similar to what we propose for SCIP in the next 8 months, since more advanced courses are a natural market for any competitor to expand into.

 Leaving aside interactive homework problems, and instead considering interactive document creation, there are many competitors to SMC (not SCIP).
 For example,